energy-code/academic/content/post/WFH_C19.md

 # Eating

 Plan your breaks for meal time.
 You will probably find yourself snacking more while working at home.
 It's just too convenient and a great way to procrastinate.
 Prep semi-healthy snacks ahead of time to make the healthy option the path of least resistance.

-# Distractions

-It can be difficult to focus when working remotely.
-People tend to do what is comfortable and routine.
-But, the normal routine at home is chores, relaxation, and for those reading this guide - children.
-Distractions and opportunities to [procrastinate](https://www.youtube.com/watch?v=arj7oStGLkU) are everywhere you look.
-Maintaining focus is key to making progress on your work.

-Obviously you want to reduce distractions as much as possible.
-That will not always work.
-Some studies indicate it takes around 25 minutes to refocus after a distraction.
-Here are a few tips you can use to help you pick up where you left off more quickly.
-Some will be applicable to your workflow and others won't.

-## Avoid distractions in the first place

-Obviously it is best if distractions never happen in the first place.
-Make it easier for others in your home to know when you are busy and cannot be interrupted: try simple visual cues to let them know now is not the time to disturb you.
-Some examples include different colored binders set up like table tents to indicate if you are available or not.

-## Keep a log book

-The point of a log for this purpose is to keep running notes of thoughts, ideas, or next steps.
-The log can be on paper or digital.
-It doesn't have to be pretty and should not become a research paper on its own.
-Use it more like a middle memory (between short and long term memory) to help get you back on track.
-As a bonus it lets you look back and see how much progress you have made even when it doesn't feel like you have made any progress.

-## Comment your work

-This suggestion should already be second nature to those of us that write code.
-Commenting is a great practice for very short term recall as well.
-Put comments on your draft as soon as they come to mind.
-Let's say you are writing a paper and something interrupts you suddenly: your cat jumps on the keyboard, your roommate walks in and asks for advice, anything.
-What were you about to type?
-What paper are you even working on now?
-As soon as you think someone is about to take your focus away write a brief comment on what you were just about to do, or when you get back to work you might not remember at all.

 # Co-working